 I have three responses to this.

 First, there isn’t plenty of money, not yet.
-Giving 256 million adults the average truck driver salary of $67,000 per year would cost $17 trillion.
-For reference, that’s 4 times the entire current federal budget:
+Giving 256 million adults the average truck driver salary of $67k per year would cost $17 trillion.
+That’s 4 times the entire current federal budget:

 It’s almost as large as the entire economy ($21 trillion).
 Giving everyone a modest $12k per year would cost $3 trillion.
-That’s more than all benefit programs combined, but not impossible.
+That’s more than all current benefit programs combined, but not impossible.
 Suppose we make some difficult cuts, add some new taxes and make it happen.
-Do we expect anyone who previously had a good job to be happy with $12 thousand?
+Do we expect anyone who previously had a good job to be happy with $12k?
 I’m sure it’s helpful, but it’s no substitute for a job.

 Second, this isn’t how economic revolutions worked in the past.
 Everyone knows the story: We moved from farms to manufacturing to services as each sector got automated.
 Keynes 90 years ago predicted that we would soon only need to work 15 hours a week.
 He was right that existing jobs would mostly disappear.
 What he missed was that we’d invent so much new stuff and then decide we couldn’t live without it.
 Are we really sure this time is different?
-A counter-response from a UBI fan would be that “every trend continues until it stops”.
+A possible counter-response is that “every trend continues until it stops”.
 Previously, there were obvious productive things for people to shift their effort to.
 Now, that’s not clear.
-My counter counter-response is: Are you sure?
+My counter-counter-response is: Are you sure?

-Both of these responses boil down to “your argument for UBI is premised on some future that’s not here yet”.
-So you might ask: Say it’s 30 years from now the economy is 50x bigger and all the jobs are gone, these responses are moot.
+Both of these first two responses boil down to “your argument for UBI is premised on some future that’s not here yet”.
+So you might ask: Say it’s 30 years from now, the economy is 50× bigger and all the jobs are all gone.
+What then?